 The procedure for making the first notch in the second, corresponding board is different than the procedure used to cut the first.
 If you cut the second board the same way as you cut the first, the edges of the board won't match up when you assemble the joint.

-To align the second board, place the edge of the board against the table and the face against the jig's backer board (as before), but this time, slide the board to the right so that the top edge of the board just barely covers the... notch in the jig.
-Notice in the picture above, that the board just barely covers up the notch, which is 1/2" away from the spacer block.
+To align the second board, place the edge of the board against the table and the face against the jig's backer board (as before), but this time, slide the board to the right so that the top edge of the board just barely covers the notch in the jig.
+Notice in the picture that the board just barely covers up the notch, which is 1/2 inch away from the spacer block.

 Clamp the board to the backer board and cut the first notch.
-This notch should be much like a rabbit, where the full width of the notch matches the edge of the board.
+This notch should be much like a rabbet joint, where the full width of the notch matches the edge of the board.

 Assembling the Box Joint

 With the box joint fingers on both boards cut, check to see how well you did by dry assembling the box joint.
-The joint should fit snugly but the fingers should not be too tight, and the fingers should extend just slightly past the outside face of the corresponding board.
+The joint should fit snugly, but the fingers should not be too tight.
+The fingers should extend just slightly past the outside face of the corresponding board.

-When it's time for final assembly, simply apply a small amount of woodworking glue on all faces of the box joints on both boards, assemble the joint and clamp the boards in place.
+When it's time for final assembly, apply a small amount of woodworking glue on all faces of the box joints on both boards, assemble the joint, and clamp the boards in place.